meimposis567/meimposis567/README.md

 # Hey there! 👋

-I'm Akash, a developer who enjoys building things with AI and software.
+I'm Akash, a developer who tends to turn “what if?” into “let's build it.”

-I like taking ideas from a rough concept to something that actually works.
-Most of my projects involve AI/ML, full-stack development, or a mix of both.
+I enjoy experimenting with AI, exploring new technologies, and turning rough ideas into simple, useful software.

-I've built Growlify, an AI-powered urban farming platform, MeVo, an AI meeting intelligence platform, and Ascendo AI, a multi-agent business growth system.
+Most of my learning happens somewhere between writing code, breaking things, fixing them, and discovering better ways to build.

-I'm also into hackathons, experiments, and trying out ideas that are a little different.
+Always curious.
+Usually building.
+Occasionally debugging at 2 AM. 🌙
 ---

 ## 🛠️ Tools & Tech